-As you upgrade the Riposte ability further you will receive uniterable attacks for a brief period after a successful riposte, reduce the cooldown of your other rapier abilities upon a successful riposte, and when fully upgraded the stun duration will be increased.
+As you upgrade the Riposte ability further you will receive uniterable attacks for a brief period after a successful Riposte, reduce the cooldown of your other rapier abilities upon a successful riposte, and when fully upgraded the stun duration will be increased.

-As you upgrade the Evade ability you will also gain stamina immediately on use, which will provide for even more mobility because you will be able to keep your stamina bar full enough to dodge roll more frequently.
+As you upgrade the Evade ability you will also gain stamina immediately on use, which will provide for even more mobility because you will be able to keep your stamina bar full enough to dodge rolls more frequently.
 You will also gain a movement speed increase for a short duration, gain a damage bonus when evading forward, and your light attacks will reduce the cooldown of the ability by 30% each.
 This cooldown reduction allows you to use this ability very frequently, gain stamina, dodge roll, and use the ability again which provides you with some great mobility in battle.

-The final ability on the Grace tree is Fleche.
+The final ability is Fleche.
 This is another movement ability that allows you to leave the ground and lunge forward for 10m piercing through your enemies and dealing an increased amount of weapon damage.
 When upgrading this ability you will receive a large cooldown reduction upon killing an enemy, increased critical strike damage on your next critical strike, and you will be able to light attack during the ability to perform a static attack with increased weapon damage.

 The recommended role when using the Rapier is DPS.
 The rapier does have the option to slot a carnelian gem into the weapon and a taunt will activate when using Riposte.
 So, you could use this weapon as a tank, but as a tank there are better, more effective options.

-You could choose to run tank and slot this on your back bar for some more utility and movement, but for the purpose of this guide we are going to cover the DPS role and some PvP options.
+You could choose to run as a tank and slot this on your back bar for some more utility and movement, but for the purpose of this guide we are going to cover the DPS role and some PvP options.
 The recommended abilities for DPS and PvP are below:

-To maximize damage with the rapier for the DPS role the entire Blood tree is going to be taken.
+To maximize damage with the rapier for the DPS role the entire Blood Tree is going to be taken.

 Tondo will apply good damage over time to your targets, and the passive Unerring will allow you to deal more damage to targets that have a bleed applied to them.

 You will be able to stack your bleeds and use Flurry to deal good damage to your targets.
-Because Flurry is fully upgraded each hit of flurry will also extend the bleed by an additional 1 second.
+Because Flurry is fully upgraded each hit of Flurry will also extend the bleed by an additional 1 second.
 Flurry is also going to be useful against target’s with shields.
 Flurry does 25% more block damage when upgraded so you’ll be able to break blocks much easier.

-Flourish and finish will provide you with a good deal of burst damage and help you restore your stamina.
+Flourish and Finish will provide you with a good deal of burst damage and help you restore your stamina.
 The key passive for this tree is an extension of Flourish and Finish.
 When fully upgrading Flourish and Finish and taking the key passive you will be able to deal a good deal of burst damage and finish off your target’s quickly.
 It’s important to note that this upgrade works just as any other key passive, you will still have to have 10 abilities in the tree unlocked prior to unlocking the final upgrade of Flourish and Finish.

 The remaining passives taken will help you reduce the cooldowns of your abilities and push your damage output even farther.